Darren-Wilby/fcc-palindrome-checker/README.md

 ## fcc-palindrome-checker
 - The goal: To create a working, interactive palindrome checker webpage.
-- Difficulties faced:
+- Difficulties faced: None, honestly.
-- What I learned:
+- What I learned: Refreshed knowledge on using regex inside of filter.
+Took a moment to realise I could use .test method
-- How I plan to improve:
+- How I plan to improve: Create webpage with styling and prompt users